rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 ### Navbar

 1. Vision Furniture logo must link to homepage.
-2. All Products must link to a page displaying all products.
+2. "All Products" must link to a page displaying all products.
 3. "Shop by room" must drop a full width horizontal menu containing every room.
 4. Search Bar must be visible central in the navbar on desktop and full width below the navbar in small screen sizes, see search bar test case for functionality test.
-5. Favorites link must only be visible for logged in users and should link to the favorites page.
+5. "Favorites" link must only be visible for logged in users and should link to the favorites page.
-6. My account must be a visible link and when selected for:
+6. "My account" must be a visible link and when selected for:
 - Unregistered users must display links to "Register" and "Login".
 - Users the dropdown must display links to "My Profile" and "Logout".
 - Super users must display links to "Product Administration", "My Profile" and "Logout".
 - All links must direct to the desired location.
 (See Registering and Authentication for functionality)
-7. Cart link must be visible and must display the cart total below.
+7. "Cart" link must be visible and must display the cart total below.
 To test this add, delete and update a number of items in the cart to test if the amount updates correctly.
 8. Using devtools switch to tablet and mobile views, all links must now be contained inside a burger icon menu.
 9. Repeat steps 3 to 7 to test in these views.